jweir/fun_html/README.md

 ## TODO
 * Is having one large string ideal?
 There is no line breaking of any type.
 * Support SVG

+## Node?

+The node related code is present to generate the HTML element specs.